Arjun Maini: DTM

 In 2021 Maini joined the Deutsche Tourenwagen Masters driving for Mercedes-AMG Team GetSpeed.
 He picked up his first podium finish in the series at the Norisring.
 This was also the first podium finish by an Indian in the history of the series.
+He switched to Mercedes-AMG Haupt Racing Team for the 2022 season, achieving two 4th-place finishes.
+He stayed with the team for 2023.